 Read the Financial Matters section in this document.

 Married couples sometimes find it necessary to carry their original marriage license when traveling in the Middle East.
-If husband and wife don't use the same family name, the certificate will also be required in Cairo to document a spouse's application for a residence visa.
+If the husband and wife don't use the same family name, the certificate will also be required in Cairo to document a spouse's application for a residence visa.

 This is essential for renewing passports and may be useful as additional proof of age.

 In case any AUC employee or dependent wishes to enroll in undergraduate, graduate or Arabic courses while at AUC, you should bring any relevant academic transcripts.

 If you are American and will be in Cairo during a federal election in which you wish to vote, you should check before departure with your hometown election board to confirm that you are registered in order to apply for an absentee ballot.
 The same advice applies to other nationalities.

 Any necessary tax documents should be brought in your personal baggage.
 You might arrange prior to your move to Egypt for a professional to file your taxes while in Egypt, or at least get as much information as you can on how to file your taxes while abroad.
 Please note that neither AUC nor the U.S. or other embassies in Cairo provides tax-related services.
 Thus, you should plan accordingly.
 If you plan to have tax documents sent to you in Egypt, you can have them sent via the AUC New York Office.
 In that case, we advise you to inform the New York Office in advance so they will send it with their weekly mail pouch to AUC Cairo.